Nibezak/Ground-0V/README.md

     H --> I[end]
 ```

-This workflow uses LangGraph for orchestration, allowing for:
-- Initial validation of user input
-- Planning of animation scenes based on the topic
+1. **Input Validation**: Ensures the prompt and parameters are valid
+   - Provides helpful reformulations for vague queries
+   - Offers specific suggestions to improve unclear inputs
+   - Uses the reformulated question internally for better results
+   - Creates a more user-friendly experience through constructive feedback
+2. **Scene Planning**: Breaks down the explanation into logical scenes
-- Generating Manim code for the animation
+3. **Code Generation**: Generates Manim code for the animation
-- Validating and executing the generated code
-- Automatic error correction loops when execution fails
-- Proper logging and completion handling
+4. **Code Validation**: Validates generated code for correctness
+5. **Animation Execution**: Renders the animation using Manim
+6. **Error Handling**: Attempts to correct errors in a feedback loop

 ### Data Flow